-- A programme requiring less than 100 hours of ESO telescope time (199 hours for nFLASH at APEX if requesting PWV > 2 mm).
+- A programme requiring less than 100 hours of ESO telescope time.
 For ESO telescopes, one night in Visitor Mode is defined to be eight hours in even Periods and ten hours in odd Periods. - Both Service Mode and Visitor Mode observations are allowed.
-For Service Mode runs please note that the time request for each semester should be contained within a single run (per instrument and per constraint set) in order to enable observations within time-linked scheduling containers. - MP proposals must request a minimum of two Periods and can span up to four consecutive Periods. - MP proposals will be evaluated in the same way as Normal Programmes but must be amongst the highest ranked programmes in order to be scheduled. - For APEX instruments, observations for approved MPs can only be carried out in ESO time (see Sect.
-1.1.4). - All ToO run types can be submitted as part of Monitoring Programmes (see Sect.
+For Service Mode runs please note that the time request for each semester should be contained within a single run (per instrument and per constraint set) in order to enable observations within time-linked scheduling containers. - MP proposals must request a minimum of two Periods and can span up to four consecutive Periods. - MP proposals will be evaluated in the same way as Normal Programmes but must be amongst the highest ranked programmes in order to be scheduled. - All ToO run types can be submitted as part of Monitoring Programmes (see Sect.
 4.8).